-The shop clerk gave me a look of pity as I left shoeless: How ever did you get this nice man to marry you with feet the size of tennis rackets?
+The shop clerk gave me a look of pity as I left, shoeless: How ever did you get this nice man to marry you with feet the size of tennis rackets? her eyes said.

 We began the hike in Pamplona, home of the running of the bulls and occasional hangout for the late Ernest Hemingway.
-In Pamplona you can find signs such as, ‘Hemmingway slept here’, ‘Hemmingway wrote here’, ‘Hemmingway drank here’, and random shops simply called 'The Hemmingway'.
-We didn’t stay at the Hotel Hemmingway near the bullring because it was 200 euros per night but as we stood in the lobby soaking up the aura of the notorious adventurer a hotel guest noted our hiking apparel and said, “You must be Peregrinos!
-You should stay at the Refugio!” and he walked us there pointing out the places where Hemmingway had a cigar and took a lover.
+In Pamplona you can find signs such as, ‘Hemingway slept here’, ‘Hemingway wrote here’, ‘Hemingway drank here’, and random shops simply called 'The Hemingway'.
+We didn’t stay at the Hotel Hemingway near the bullring because it was 200 euros per night, but as we stood in the lobby soaking up the aura of the notorious adventurer, a hotel guest noted our hiking apparel and said, “You must be Peregrinos.
+You should stay at the Refugio!”
+He walked us there, pointing out the places where Hemingway had a cigar and took a lover.

 One is supposed to be on a spiritual or cultural quest to hike The Camino.
-If we see it as a spiritual quest and make it to Santiago, where the bones of St. James rest in peace, we are awarded an indulgence.
+If we see it as a spiritual quest, and make it to Santiago, where the bones of St. James rest in peace, we will be awarded an indulgence.
 An actual indulgence!
 That means if I complete the Way of St. James, as the Camino is called, I will earn an indulgence and all my sins will be instantaneously wiped clean.
 Poof!
 Permanent record erased.
-Then if I were to get hit by a car or something before I had a chance to sin again I would go straight to Heaven.
-The chances that I wouldn't sin again shortly after leaving the compostela office by say, taking the Lord's name in vain,"Gosh darn-it!
-That is one beautiful Cathedral!" (only it wouldn't be "gosh"), or coveting chocolate or beer or woman's boots is pretty remote and the "express to Heaven" reward was more significant before the Pope did away with purgatory but still, I will be walking a little lighter after I gain the indulgence at least for a few moments.
+Then, if I were to get hit by a car or something before I have a chance to sin again, I would go straight to Heaven.
+The chances that I wouldn't sin again shortly after leaving the compostela office by, say, taking the Lord's name in vain,"Gosh darn!
+That is one beautiful Cathedral!" (only it wouldn't be "gosh"), or coveting chocolate or beer or woman's boots is pretty remote.
+The "express to Heaven" reward was more significant before the Pope did away with purgatory anyway.
+But still, I will be walking a little lighter after I gain the indulgence, at least for a few moments.

-Mid-May will find us in Cairo where we will board an overland truck for a ten week journey up the Nile that will take us through Egypt, Sudan, Ethiopia and Kenya.
+Mid-May will find us in Cairo, where we will join an overland truck for a ten week journey up the Nile that will take us through Egypt, Sudan, Ethiopia and Kenya.

-Torres del Rio, where Hemmingway, as far as I know, didn’t sleep.
+Torres del Rio, where Hemingway, as far as I know, didn’t sleep.

 Haiku (sort of) for the day: